The Emission Spectrum of the Hot Jupiter WASP-79b from HST/WFC3: Methods

 \subsection{Brightness Temperature and Atmospheric Forward Modeling}

-Analysis on the brightness temperature of WASP-79b was done by comparing blackbody curves to the two wavelength bands observed by {\it Spitzer} at 3.6 and 4.5\,$\mu$m and the three spectral channels computed with the HST/WFC3 data at 1.18, 1.38, and 1.58\,$\mu$m and the white light centered at 1.4\,$\mu$m.
-For this calculation we assumed the host star to be a blackbody with a stellar temperature of 6600 K as listed in the planet's discovery paper \citep{Smalley_2012}.
-For the planet's emission we considered a range of brightness temperatures from 1500 K to 2000 K.
+Analysis on the brightness temperature of WASP-79b was done by comparing models of planet-to-star flux ratios to the two wavelength bands observed by {\it Spitzer} at 3.6 and 4.5\,$\mu$m and the three spectral channels computed with the HST/WFC3 data at 1.18, 1.38, and 1.58\,$\mu$m and the white light centered at 1.4\,$\mu$m.
+To calculate the models used to create the planet-to-star flux ratios, we assumed the host star to be a blackbody with a stellar temperature of 6600 K as listed in the planet's discovery paper \citep{Smalley_2012}.
+For the planet's emission we considered a range of brightness temperatures from 1500 K to 2000 K. For our comparison to theoretical atmospheric models we considered three types of forward models: 1D radiative-convective equilibrium; disequilibrium chemistry; and cloudy models.